Is Numata-cho Takaho snowsure?

 | April | 2 cm | 0.8 days |

-The average snowfall forecast during week 3 of April for Numata-cho Takaho is 1 cm.
-There are typically 0.4 snowy days during this week.Numata-cho Takaho typical weather and snow conditions during the third week of April at the middle elevation of the ski area at 98m, based on historical averages over the last 12 years: At this time of year the normal freezing level (1256m) is well above the middle elevation of Numata-cho Takaho.
-A day with snowfall happens on average every second year during the third week of April but in an average year there are two or three days during this particular week each year that are wet.
-In the years when snow falls at this time of year, forecast model average snowfall for the week is 2cm.
-Temperatures generally above freezing both day and night in Numata-cho Takaho during week three of April with average maximum temperature 7.8°C and minimum temperature 5.8°C at the middle elevation.
-Expect the sun to come out on two or three days per week.
-Generally light winds (average 13km/h) are unlikely to affect lift operations.
-Based on our hindcast archive, we don't expect any powder days or any bluebird days at the middle elevation of the ski area of Numata-cho Takaho at this time of year.
+The average snowfall forecast during week 1 of May for Numata-cho Takaho is 0 cm.
+There are typically 0.1 snowy days during this week.Numata-cho Takaho typical weather and snow conditions during the first week of May at the middle elevation of the ski area at 98m, based on historical averages over the last 11 years: At this time of year the usual freezing level (1930m) is a long way above the mid altitude of Numata-cho Takaho.
+Snow falls on just one day every 14 years in Numata-cho Takaho at the start of May but it rains often, with rain falling on three or four days during this particular week of May.
+In the years when snow falls at this time of year, forecast model average snowfall for the week is 0cm.
+Usual temperatures are well above freezing both night and day at the mid altitude in Numata-cho Takaho during week one of May with the average afternoon temperature 11.8°C and the minimum temperature 9.6°C. On average, two days out of seven will have some sunshine.
+Generally light winds (average 13km/h).

 Snow History: Compare Resorts